'The 8th continent' is an award-winning design that recycles ocean plastic and is completely self-sustainable.

 "I was looking into marine species, animals as well as plants.
 And I was studying how they really interact with water environments, how they can harvest energy and how they work with nutritions, for example."

-Her idea was not only to design a concept that cleans the ocean but one that also restores its health.
+Her idea was not only to design a concept that cleans the ocean but also to restore its health.

 When operational, the station could stay connected to the sea bed but remain flexible to move in line with currents.
 It would produce its own energy through harvesting facilities and be fully equipped with water desalination centres to maximise the health of the ocean that surrounds it.